The Senses For Those Who Can't

 Red.
 Can you hear it?
 The sound of blood rushing through your ears when you become angry.
 You can feel it when you touch the hand or soul of someone you've loved for so long.
 You can taste it; the heat of your favorite morning coffee.
 You can smell it, burning.
 Growing stronger every minute.

-You may think you only see black, but you are seeing so much more.
+You may think you only see darkness, but you are seeing so much more.

 You are seeing the pink of someones lips when they press against yours.
 You are seeing the green of the forest when you smell the leaves growing wide.
 You are seeing the blue of the ocean as it touches your skin.

-You are seeing more than I can ever dream of, and you don't even know it.
+You are seeing more than some can ever believe.

 Feelings have two forms.
 Physical and emotional.
 You can touch someones hair just as easily as you can touch their soul.
 But what you don't realize is which is more important.